Step Back in Time at One of Seven Remaining Authentic Drive-In Movie Theaters in Florida

 3438 Lake Worth Road, Lake Worth (Palm Beach County)

+Last on our list of drive-in movie theaters in Florida is the Lake Worth Drive-In.
 Founded in 1963, the Lake Worth Drive-in is the only drive-in movie theater located in Palm Beach County.
 It’s open 7 nights a week.
 They play first-run movies and have a Snack Bar.
 Everything is made to order, so be prepared to be patient.
 Bring cash because they do not take credit cards.